razziel89/mealie-addons/README.md

 This is `mealie-addons`, a stand-alone server that provides additional functionality for the amazing [mealie] by using its REST API.
+The main feature of `mealie-addons` is bulk export of recipies to various formats such as PDF or EPUB.
 The `mealie-addons` project is not affiliated with the [mealie] project.

 # Motivation